-Area of Work Actions Measures of Success Mid Year Assessment 3 Provide an efficient and effective service to all enquirers Develop a more robust system for handling incoming email, capable of providing management information.
+Area of Work Actions Measures of Success End of Year Assessment 3.
+Provide an efficient and effective service to all enquirers Develop a more robust system for handling incoming email, capable of providing management information.
 Increased efficiency, a reduction in the number of days to respond to enquiries, alongside enhanced management information on performance.
-We are running pilots of email management systems.
-Two products have been trialled to date with a third trial underway.
-4 Undertake a fundamental review of the routes to registration.
+We have successfully piloted and started using an email management system, which will give us enhanced data on volumes, turnaround times and query types.
+We are also building in standardised responses to ensure consistency in tone of voice and cut the administrative burden of responding to routine queries.
+While we do not have comprehensive historical management information, a comparison of the average response times for a sample of email queries receive in 2016 shows an improvement in response time from 3 days on average to 1 day on average in 2017.
+4. Undertake a fundamental review of the routes to registration.
 Explore whether current arrangements remain fit for purpose and reflect current best practice.
 Explore whether registration should continue to be qualifications-based and any implications for change at an EU and international level.
 Consider whether alternative routes to registration would be viable and would widen access to the Register whilst maintaining standards of competence.
 Tested the basis for ARB's requirements for registration and explored whether changes can be made in order to widen access to the Register, whilst continuing to provide public confidence in the competence of those on the Register.
 Considered whether alternative routes to registration are viable and continue to meet ARB's purpose and objectives and if so, have prepared a plan for the implementation of any alternative routes.
 Engaged with all stakeholders and kept them informed of progress as the review develops.
-Specific measures of success for key areas of the project scope will be identified and agreed as part of the sign off process for the project plan.
-The Periodic Review outcomes were published in late March 2017, which recommended that the Board continue to pause its review of the UK routes to registration until the position regarding Brexit became clearer.
-Further to discussions in February the Board decided that a business as usual review of the Procedures and Criteria around the prescription of qualifications should be undertaken at its meeting in May, pending the views of the DCLG.
-An update will be provided at the July Board meeting.
-Key stakeholders, including the RIBA, SCHOSA and APSA have been kept up to date regarding the Board's current position.
-Note: Given the approach, the Business Plan 2017-2018 is likely to be adjusted to reflect the current situation more accurately.
+The Periodic Review outcomes were published in late March 2017, which recommended that the Board should continue to pause its review of the UK routes to registration until the position regarding Brexit became clearer.
+After a series of discussions earlier in the year the Board, in July 2017, agreed to undertake business as usual reviews of the Criteria and Procedures for the Prescription of Qualifications rather than undertaking a review of the UK routes to registration.
+Since that point, and within the context of a business as usual review, we have carried out a pre-consultation exercise; we have recruited two Task and Finish Groups which have met to analyse the feedback gathered as part of the pre-consultation exercise and provided advice and recommendations to the Board in terms of the direction of travel for the next stages of the reviews.
+This has all been completed within the Board's ambitious timetable.